 For Wainwright fans, there is a simple deviation from the path alongside the tarn to take in the summit of Great Crag (440m) - a tick in the book of the Central Fells.

 If you stay on the original path, Watendlanth Tarn will come into sight as you start to reach the hamlet.

 Watendlath is a classic hanging valley.
 Hanging valleys can be found high above the main valley floor and display all the same features of a regular valley.
 They are often the result of varying rates of erosion millions of years ago.
 A hanging valley is created by slow glacial erosion, slower than the rate at which the valley floor was eroded.
 This means that over time, two valleys are created, the higher one often with a tarn or watercourse at its heart, draining to the main valley below.

-At Watendlarth, there is a farm which runs a fabulous tea room – famous for its homemade cakes - and a handful of buildings.
+At Watendlath, there is a farm that runs a fabulous tearoom – famous for its homemade cakes - and a handful of buildings.
 Sir Hugh Walpole featured the farm in his Rogue Herries books!
 After a refreshing cup of tea and slice of cake, it is now time to head back to Borrowdale.
 Walk back over the packhorse bridge and bear to the right to walk up a short hill on a rough slate path.
 On reaching the top, you will be greeted with the familiar sight of Borrowdale and the long mass of Scawdel Fell on the opposite side of the valley.

 It is now simply a case of following the path back downhill to arrive back at the junction by Hazelbank Country House.
 Hazelbank serves excellent evening meals if you fancy a treat or head to the Royal Oak in Rosthwaite village for a bite – it’s dog friendly too.